otrv4/otrv4/architecture-decisions/002-key-management.md

 1. Alice sends an encrypted message to Bob, and "advertises" her next Diffie- Hellman key `pubA`.
-2. Bob sends an encrypted message to Alice, "acknowledges" her next Diffie-Hellman key and advertises his next Diffie-Hellman key `pubB`.
+2. Bob sends an encrypted message to Alice, "acknowledges" her next Diffie-Hellman key `pubA` and advertises his next Diffie-Hellman key `pubB`.
 3. Alice sends a message to Bob using the private part of her advertised key `privA` and the acknowledged key from Bob `pubB`.